 Analysis will be performed on an intention-to-treat basis.
-Ordinal analysis methodology (as described) will be undertaken but dichotomised outcome (alive/dead; favourable/unfavourable) will also be reported.
-Pre-defined subgroups for exploratory analyses will include: age below or above 65 years; age below or above 40 years; evidence of parenchymal injury on initial CT head or not; initial GCS $\leq 8$ or not; post-operative ICP monitoring or not.
+Ordinal analysis methodology (as described) will be undertaken but dichotomised outcome (alive/dead; favourable/unfavourable) will also be reported as sensitivity analyses.
+Pre-defined subgroups for exploratory analyses will include: age below or above 65 years; age below or above 40 years; evidence of parenchymal injury on initial CT head or not; initial GCS ≤ 8 or not; post-operative ICP monitoring or not.